🍀 St. Patrick’s Day Fun for Kids: Stories, Crafts, and a Little Holiday Magic

 3. Rainbow Treasure Hunt

-A no‑prep activity that ties perfectly into your stories.
+A no‑prep activity that ties perfectly with St. Patrick’s Day stories.

 How it works: